LiveSplit/LiveSplit.Server/README.md

+# ⚠️ This component has been deprecated; all of its functionality has been incorporated into the internal LiveSplit server.
 # LiveSplit Server

 LiveSplit Server is a LiveSplit component that allows for other programs and other computers to control LiveSplit.